fjod/Reinforced-wiki/Basics/Channels.md

 # Relation between channels and features

 Simple.
-By example: If `Db` channel will not implement `CommandChannel<Orm.Command>` - then there will no extension method `.Add` be available producing compile-time error.
+By example: If `Db` channel does not implement `CommandChannel<Orm.Command>` - there is no extension method `.Add`, which would produce compile-time error.
 It forbids you from e.g. adding entities into message queue and forces you to keep channel contract.